 Clay pot, while looking attractive, absorbs minerals, calcium, and salts from fertilizers and water, and all this clogs its natural porous ability over time.
 You can use vinegar to bring back the original look and unclog the tiny pores.

-Soak the pots in a vinegar solution (1 part vinegar with 4 parts water) (3-4 cups water in 1 cup of 5 percent white vinegar) for 30-60 minutes.
+Soak the pots in a vinegar solution, which can be one part vinegar with four parts water (1 cup of 5 percent white vinegar in 3-4 cups water) for 30-60 minutes.
+After cleaning your pots, don’t forget to rinse them with plain water to remove any vinegar residue!

 2. Promotes Germination